 What to expect:

+Dalkey is a small village, just a 30-minute DART ride from the city centre.
+Home to one of the most spectacular sections of coastline in Ireland, it is begging to be explored by kayak.
+Bullock Harbour is definitely one of the best launching spots in the area.
 Epic views of the city centre, Killiney Hill, Dalkey Island and the Dublin and Wicklow mountains.
-You will also get a sneaky peek at the beautiful real estate that backs on to the sea.
 From Bullock, you can opt to take a number of different routes – either up and down the coastline towards either Killiney or Dun Laoghaire or out around Dalkey Island and the Muglins.
 Dalkey Island is home to a Napoleonic Martello Tower which dates back to 800AD, so it is a nice spot to stop for a picnic.
 It is also home to a large colony of playful seals who will dart under your kayak as you paddle around the island.

 2. Kayaking down the River Liffey